garywiz/chaperone/_sources/ref/config-service.txt

                                                      not if it terminates normally).
 Default is 'false'.
    :ref:`restart_delay <service.restart_delay>`      The number of seconds to pause between restarts.
 Default is 3 seconds.
    :ref:`restart_limit <service.restart_limit>`      The maximum number of restart attempts.
 Default is 5.
-   :ref:`service_groups <service.service_groups>`    A comma-separatedlist of service groups this service belongs to.
+   :ref:`service_groups <service.service_groups>`    A comma-separated list of service groups this service belongs to.
 All
                                                      uppercase services are reserved by the system.
    :ref:`setpgrp <service.setpgrp>`                  If 'true', then the service will be isolated in its own process
                                                      group upon startup.
 This is the default.